Conspiracy of One

-Conspiracy of One is the sixth studio album by American rock band the Offspring, released on November 14, 2000, by Columbia Records.
+Conspiracy of One is the sixth studio album by American punk rock band the Offspring, released on November 14, 2000, by Columbia Records.
 By the time of its release, the band had come out in support of peer-to-peer file sharing, claiming it would not hurt sales.
 Conspiracy of One was originally planned to be released directly on their website before retail, until Columbia Records threatened to sue and the album ended up as a physical release.
-The album was the last to feature drummer Ron Welty, who was fired from the band in March 2003 and went on to form his own band Steady Ground.
+The album was the last to feature drummer Ron Welty, who was fired from the band in 2003 and went on to form his own band Steady Ground.

 Conspiracy of One debuted at number nine on the US Billboard 200, selling over 125,000 copies in its first week of sales, and spawned the singles "Original Prankster", "Want You Bad", and "Million Miles Away".
 Although not as successful as their previous album Americana (1998), it was later certified platinum by the RIAA in the United States.

 Background and recording

 The Offspring spent much of 1999 on tour promoting the Americana album.
 They also appeared at the infamous Woodstock 1999, where their performance was broadcast live on pay-per-view television.
 After some time off, the members reconvened in early 2000 to begin work on new material, nine songs of which were in the demo phase at the time.
 Frontman Dexter Holland told Rolling Stone in May 2000 that, "we came home last Christmas and we kind of took a month just trying to recoup and we started thinking, 'Well, do we want to get started on another record right away?'.
 "We're all pretty excited about the way things have gone so I spent a couple of months trying to come up with some new material and then [started] jamming out these demos."
-The Offspring officially entered the studio to begin recording sessions for Conspiracy of One in June 2000.
+The Offspring entered the studio to begin recording sessions for Conspiracy of One in June 2000.
 For the recording of the album, the band tapped Brendan O'Brien as its producer and recorded the album at NRG studios in North Hollywood, California over a two-month period.